-Women’s History Month began in 1981 when the President proclaimed the week beginning March 7, 1982, as “Women’s History Week.”
-"Then in 1987, Congress designated the month of March 1987 as “Women’s History Month" after the petitioning of the National Women's History Project (now called the National Women's History Alliance).
+Women’s History Month began in 1981 when US President Jimmy Carter proclaimed the week beginning March 7, 1982, as “Women’s History Week.”
+Five years later, Congress designated March as the month to celebrate women's history after petitioning by the National Women's History Project (now called the National Women's History Alliance).

 In 2015, we again hosted an essay contest with the theme of Weaving the Story of Women's Lives, which emphasized writing women back into history, as so many of women's extraordinary triumphs and successes go unrecognized.
 We also participated in the campus Women’s Fair to promote library resources that especially focused on information for and about women.
-During the fair we played a Twitter-style trivia quiz with students featuring women in history.
+During the fair, we played a Twitter-style trivia quiz with students featuring women in history.

 In 2014, the library and Student Life hosted an essay contest celebrating Women of Character, Courage, and Commitment honoring the extraordinary and often unrecognized determination and tenacity of women.